About the 1-Minute Film Competition

 The 1-Minute Film Competition is an initiative of Australian Teachers of Media (ATOM).
 It provides Australian and New Zealand primary and secondary school students with the opportunity to make a 60-second short film or animation, and win fantastic prizes in the process.

-The theme for this year’s competition is Memory.
+The theme for this year’s competition is Loyalty.

 For more information, read the competition rules here.